jalieb0812/project3/README.md

 the admin page.

 Personal Touch.
-My personal touch was to add the ability for users to see a their user profile that contains a table showing the details of the user's previous orders.
+My personal touch was to add the ability for users to see a user profile that contains a table showing the details of the user's previous confirmed orders.
 User's can access their profile from any page once logged in.
 Users do have the ability to see their cart at any moment.
-Also, the admin can in theory chance the status or any detail of an order during and after the order is placed through the admin (but I didn't really work on this feature, its just a product of the models I used)}
+Also, the admin can in theory change the status or any detail of an order during and after the order is placed through the admin (but I didn't really work on this feature, its just a product of the models I used)}